10 top anti-inflammatory foods

 Three principles

 • The first is simply to do our level best to avoid these toxic compounds that are making us sick.
-A simple example is more regular washing of hands; another was wearing masks during the recent pandemic.
-A third would be to stay out of range of smokers.
+An example would be more regular washing of hands; another was wearing masks during the recent pandemic.
+A third might be to stay out of range of smokers.

 Looking for sources of drinking water that are less likely to be contaminated with microparticles of plastic, drug residues and non-caloric sweeteners would be another strategy; and a host of other toxic chemicals.